zappajs/zappajs/src/zappa.coffee.md

             else
               for k, v of arguments[0]

-For each individual entry, if the value is an array, its content must middleware..., handler.
+For each individual entry, if the value is an array, its content must be `middleware..., handler`.

                 if v instanceof Array
                   route